Rubusch/ansible__raspberry/README.md

 ## Usage

 NB: there are still certain fixes to be done, see TODOs

 ```
 $ ssh pi@10.1.10.203
     login: pi
     password: xdr5XDR%
+    (but should use certificate!)

 $ screen